era1112/my-env/resources/docs/attck-x-defense.md

 6 D's:

+Delay:              To increase the time required for an adversary's activities to render effects

+Degrade:            To reduce the effectiveness or efficiency of an adversary's activities or systems without necessarily stopping them completely.

+Deny:               To prevent an adversary from gaining access to or information from a system or network.

 Deceive:            To mislead or trick an adversary by providing false information or setting up decoy systems.

 Detect:             To determine if an intruder or adversary is present and active.

-Deny:               To prevent an adversary from gaining access to or information from a system or network.

-Degrade/Delay:      To reduce the effectiveness or efficiency of an adversary's activities or systems without necessarily stopping them completely.

 Destroy:            To permanently damage an adversary's infrastructure or systems so they can no longer function